BarisAlbayrakIEEE/StructuralAnalysis/README.md

 #### 3.6.4 A Quick Review on the Use Case scenarios

 Below are some observations I realized by examining the UML diagrams of the use case scenarios:
-- FE data is managed by the UI component (i.e. js) while the DCG data is managed by the system.
+- FE data is managed by the UI component (i.e. js) while the DCG data is managed by the CS.
 - There is a frequent request traffic between the backend and the frontend.
 - Large data may be transfered betweeen the backend and the frontend.
 - **The DCG shall follow DOD approach to store the data.**
 - **The DCG shall define and manage a state (e.g. UpToDate) for each node in the DCG.**
 - The routines of the DCG related to the node states would be based on the ancestor/descendant relations.
 - **The OETV and the FE display components of the UI shall reflect the current node states (i.e. SCs and SARs).**
-- The system needs a temporary DCG to manage the lifetime of the objects constructed in an offline process.
+- The CS needs a temporary DCG to manage the lifetime of the objects constructed in an offline process.
 - The SAA needs role definitions such as: System User, Admin User, Master User and Ordinary User.
 - System Users would manage the plugins and SAMMs.
 - Admin Users would manage the standard parts (e.g. material and fastener).
 - Master Users would manage the configuration.
 - Ordinary users would perform the analysis.
-- **The solver (i.e. SAMMs) shall run asynchrously.**
+- **The SP shall run asynchrously.**
 - **While the solver is running, the UI shall switch to read-only mode allowing requests for new runs.**
-- **A solver pack shall be defined to list the SAMMs together with the versions.**
+- **The SP shall be defined to list the SAMMs together with the versions.**
-- **The solver packs shall define the applicability (e.g. DCG type version) as well.**
+- **The SPs shall define the applicability (e.g. DCG type version) as well.**
-- **The DCGs shall define a configuration which contains: company policies, DCG type version and solver pack version.**
+- **The DCGs shall define a configuration which contains: company policies, DCG type version and the SP version.**

 I tested fastapi for the large heep data transfer via json between python and js.
 The results are satisfactory (i.e. some miliseconds for MBs of heep data).